realworldocaml/book/en/interfacing-with-C.md

 The custom operations specify how the runtime should perform polymorphic comparison, hashing and binary marshalling.
-They also optionally contain a finalizer, which the runtime will call just before the block is garbage collected.
-This finalizer has nothing to do with ordinary OCaml finalizers, as created by `Gc.finalise`. (_avsm_: xref to GC module explanation)
+They also optionally contain a *finalizer* that the runtime calls just before the block is garbage collected.
+This finalizer has nothing to do with ordinary OCaml finalizers (as created by `Gc.finalise` and explained in [xref](tuning-the-runtime)).
+Instead, they are used to call C cleanup functions such as `free`.

 When a custom block is allocated, you can also specify the proportion of "extra-heap resources" consumed by the block, which will affect the garbage